 - Messages sent by brands to subscribed users are seen as useful by 91% of respondents.
 (Source)

-Take full advantage of SMS campaigns, and send subscribed users seasonal offers as well as casual prompts, such as an inspirational quote to get their interest up.
+Take full advantage of SMS campaigns, and send subscribed users seasonal trip packages as well as casual prompts, such as an inspirational quote to get their interest up.

 Look for reviews